MS in Biomedical Sciences Admissions

-- Beginning in January, students will receive an admissions decision approximately four-eight weeks from the date that the application is complete.
+- Following each priority deadline, students will receive an admissions decision approximately four-eight weeks from the date that the application is complete.
 When a decision has been rendered, you will receive an email to notify you to check your application portal.
 Note that we do not mail any physical admissions decisions.

 Note: Delays can occur around holidays and very busy processing times.
 It can take several days for credentials to be uploaded to an application, and we appreciate your patience.
 If a document you submitted has not been added to your application portal after five-seven business days, please email us at firstname.lastname@example.org.

-In a short essay, please help the Admissions Committee understand the experiences, inspirations, and challenges that have shaped you as a person and how obtaining the MS in Biomedical Sciences at Tufts will further your career goals.
+In a short essay, please help the Admissions Committee understand the experiences, inspirations, and challenges that have shaped you as a person and your interests in health care.
 Your essay should be typed, double-spaced, and approximately 500 words or fewer.